 Marinated Fish Tacos

-Fish tacos are a great way to change up your typical taco night, and I love that they don’t always have to be breaded a fried.
+Fish tacos are a great way to change up your typical taco night, and I love that they don’t always have to be breaded and fried.
 Fried fish is amazing, but part of the appeal of fish for me is that it is so light, and a heavy batter or breading can counteract that in some cases.

 Bold flavors like guacamole salsa, cilantro, and chili powder are the star of this dish.